 So, it can be split into 3 different logical user stories.

-Same is the case with the browser also.
-Split by different browsers example: Chrome, IE, Mozilla etc, because working in all browsers will take time and the efforts would be large.
+The same is the case with the browser also.
+Split by different browsers example: Chrome, IE, Mozilla, etc, because working in all browsers will take time and the efforts would be great.

-There is a similar case when the user story says- As a <user> import data from a file and note says (Must support: CSV, Excel and XML) Split each supported file format with different user story as-
+There is a similar case when the user story says- As a <user> import data from a file and the note says (Must support: CSV, Excel and XML) Split each supported file format with a different user story as:

-As a <user> I want to import data from an Excel.
+As a <user> I want to import data from Excel